Step 2 Summary

 - Mobility corridor performance and regional travel patterns.

 Recommended Evaluation Criteria

 The final set of evaluation criteria should be drawn from measures established in existing plans, and calculated by Metropolitan GreenSTEP and the chosen sketch planning tool.
 The accompanying table presents a suggested set of criteria likely to support the selected guiding principles.
-However, as always, this list will need to be adjusted to address the community’s specific guiding principles.
-For example, the Envision Central Texas project added measures related to the health of the region’s aquifer because water quality was a top priority for the public and stakeholders.

 Link Guiding Principles and Evaluation Criteria